Major providers are Unitel, Movicel, and Africell.

 Portuguese is the official language.
 Many local languages are spoken.

-Some basic Portuguese phrases for everyday interactions.
+A number of simple Portuguese phrases for daily interactions.

 Typical operating hours and how holidays influence services.